XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/tdolls.md

 # Tactical Dolls

-### Where can I repair my damaged dolls?

-> Repair button at the main menu.
-You can also repair them on helipads pre and post-deployment. **Do note though that repairing post-deployment cost twice the resources and locks you out of S rank (gold) medals.**

-@ Visual

 ### Is a doll worth farming?

 > Worth it if they can only be acquired by running the maps, otherwise just do construction.